ibm-cloud-docs/cognos-dashboard-embedded/ddeusecase_encryptdatasourceinformation.md

 -	schema
 -	jdbcUrl
 -	sourceUrl
+- value of a header property for CSV urls

 Before sending the module, your application uses the public key to encrypt the sensitive fields of the module.

-If you have an encryption key longer than 245 bytes (1960 characters), then do the following steps:
+If you have a string to encrypt that is longer than 245 bytes, then do the following steps:
 1. Divide the string that you want to encrypt in parts that are a maximum of 245 bytes.
 1. Encrypt the parts from step 1 and make sure the are base64 encoded.
 1. Concatenate the encode parts from step 2 with the colon ":" character.